-Go Ahead Customer Relations Representative, Arlena, found a number of welcome surprises on her tour of Northern Europe.
-Hear all about the highlight of her entire trip.
+Go Ahead Customer Relations Representative Arlena found a number of welcome surprises on her tour of Northern Europe.
+Hear all about the highlight of her entire trip: a visit to the Tivoli Gardens during her time in Copenhagen.

 There are many charming places to eat around Tivoli as well.
 I’d recommend one of the many cafes scattered throughout the garden, such as Café Georg.
 It’s even better at night when the soft lighting creates the perfect romantic atmosphere.
 For those seeking more merriment and a livelier atmosphere, I’d recommend the Biergarten, which has some great local drafts and multiple floors of indoor and outdoor seating.